20 Things You (Probably) Didn't Know About The Goonies

-It's probably best not to think about the fact that The Goonies is almost 30 years old.
+It's probably best not to think about the fact that The Goonies is more than 35 years old.
 We thought about it too hard before writing this piece and ended up curled up in the corner of the office, sobbing into our latex Sloth mask and howling the word "WHY?" over and over.

 But enough about our impending midlife crisis, here's 20 facts you probably didn't know about what is, literally, the best film ever made.
 NO ARGUMENTS!